Last Updated: Oct. 16, 2017.

 You will receive a form at check in, you will need to fill out with the sales tax you collected.
 We will collect the sales tax and form from you before you leave on Sunday.
 Tax may be submitted in the form of check or money order.
 Otakon Vegas staff is unable to accept cash for the purposes of tax collection.

-We really want to remind you that because the Artist Alley is located on the Mezzanine, it is a public space.
-People will be able to walk through the area 24 hours a day.
-Please use your own discretion in what remains at your table when it is unattended.
+The Alley will be open to members during posted open hours.
+The room the Alley is in will be closed and locked but as always, please use your own discretion in what remains at your table when it is unattended.
 Otakon Vegas staff members, and Otakorp, Inc are not responsible for lost, stolen, or damaged property.

 Government issued IDs are all we accept.